Between 2002 and 2005 I made several trips to Taiwan, spending most of my time in and around Taipei.

 In early 2003, I had just graduated from college and had a scholarship opportunity to study Mandarin Chinese language in Taipei, Taiwan.
 It was a lucky break for me since my girlfriend at the time (now wife) lived in Taiwan.
-It was also the year when the SARS epidemic was spreading across the globe and everyone was getting paranoid.
+It was also the year when the SARS epidemic was spreading across Asia and everyone was getting paranoid.

 Saturday night in Ximen Ding, with unusually few people out due to SARS

 A notice at the subway that you can’t ride unless you’re wearing some type of mask to cover your mouth